eshancool123/GoMate/README.md

 For testing the login functionality, use these credentials:

+### DummyJSON API Credentials
+**Username:** emilys
 **Email:** emilys@example.com
 **Password:** emilyspass

+**Note:** The app uses DummyJSON API for authentication.
+If the API is unavailable, it falls back to a local mock authentication that accepts any valid email and password (minimum 6 characters).

-Or register a new account through the registration screen.
+Or register a new account through the registration screen (uses local authentication).

 ## 📸 Screenshots